gzodataserver/odataserver/README.md

 The simplest way to start the server is: `npm start`.
 First you need install the node modules though: `npm install` A MySQL server needs to be running on the same host and port 80 must not be in use.
+Also the `ADMIN_USER` and `ADMIN_PASSWORD` environment variables needs to be set.

 Test the installation